keepandroidfree/keepandroidfree.github.io/index.md

 #### Brazil
 - Email: [superintendencia@cade.gov.br](mailto:superintendencia@cade.gov.br?subject=Concerns%20about%20Android%20and%20competition%20in%20Brazil&cc=brazil@keepandroidopen.org)
-- Reach out to Brazil's [Procon](https://www.procon.sp.gov.br/) and [Senacon](https://www.gov.br/mj/pt-br/assuntos/seus-direitos/consumidor)
+- Reach out to Procon (depends on your state) and [Senacon](https://www.gov.br/mj/pt-br/assuntos/seus-direitos/consumidor)
 - _Note: Brazil is slated to be one of the [initial 4 countries](https://www.theregister.com/2025/08/26/android_developer_verification_sideloading/) where developer registration will be enforced_

 #### Singapore